Siddhartha-Pandit/blog/README.md

 # Blog API Documentation

-This document provides comprehensive documentation for the Blog API built with Next.js.
-The API handles user authentication, blog management, subscriptions, comments, categories, and user interactions like likes, shares, and bookmarks.

 ## Base URL

 All endpoints are prefixed with `/api`.

 ## Authentication

 Endpoints requiring authentication use NextAuth.js.
 Include the session token in cookies or use the `next-auth.session-token` header.

 ---